VERIFY BEFORE RELYING

 QUICK ANSWER

-If you are asking "should I reschedule Florida real estate exam day?", start with two things: the Pearson VUE deadline and your readiness data.
-Keep the appointment if you are scoring about 80% or higher on timed mixed practice, have no major topic gaps, can handle math and EXCEPT/NOT wording, and your documents are clean.
+If you are asking "should I reschedule the Florida real estate exam?", start with two things: the Pearson VUE deadline and your readiness data.
+Keep the appointment if you are scoring approximately 80% or higher on timed mixed practice, have no major topic gaps, can handle math and EXCEPT/NOT wording, and your documents are clean.
 Reschedule if your scores are below range, your ID or course certificate has a problem, the deadline is still open, and the extra time will be used for a specific plan.
-If you are already inside Pearson VUE's two-full-calendar-day window, moving late may cost the exam fee, so check your account before deciding.
+If Pearson VUE's two-full-calendar-day deadline has already passed, moving late may cost the $36.75 examination fee, so check your account before deciding.
+Context: the March 2026 FREC Division Report shows February 2026 Florida sales associate pass rates of 49% for first-time takers and 31% for repeaters, so a borderline-readiness decision (75-79% practice score) is exactly where the reschedule-or-not call matters most.

 2 days